CrystallineButterfly/Gitcoin-Bounty-L2-Polygon-DAPP/README.md

 ## Built With

-- Next.js
+- VS code
-- Frameworks
+- React
-- Technologies used
+- Polygon

 ## Live Demo (if available)